RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/why-arent-you-using-ruby/story-1.md

 was uniformly accessed through through

-message passing and it was so strong
+message passing and

+it was so strong strongly OO.

-strongly oh-oh in fact it's probably the
+in fact it's probably the

 most low language out there in the same

 class as small talk so a really strong

+ability

-ability and easy to learn I found it
+and easy to learn I found it
 quite easy to pick up and go with it

 I teach rails programming now to people